Postdoctoral Fellowship, Harvard Medical School, 2003

 We are also interested in the crosstalk between Wnt signaling and other signaling pathways.
-We have identified KLF4 as a novel inhibitor of ß-catenin.
+For example, we have identified KLF4 as a novel inhibitor of ß-catenin.
 KLF4 is a tumor suppressor and a key factor for stem cell re-programming.
 We found that KLF4 controls transcription by regulating chromatin-remodeling.
-We are currently investigating the molecular mechanisms of KLF4 in cancers and in iPS cells (induced pluripotent stem cells).
+We are currently investigating the molecular mechanisms of KLF4 in cancers and stem cells, including cancer stem cells.

-We are collaborating with clinicians in the Markey Cancer Center to study Wnt/ß-catenin signaling in human cancers, especially GI cancers.
-We are collaborating with chemists at UK and Biotech companies to develop ß-catenin inhibitors.
-Our long-term goal is to investigate the molecular mechanisms of human cancers, including cancer stem cells, and to use our knowledge of cell signaling to develop novel therapeutics and diagnostics for GI cancers.
+We are collaborating with clinicians in the Markey Cancer Center to study mechanism of human cancers, especially GI and lung cancers.
+We are collaborating with medicinal chemists to develop small molecular inhibitors for cancer prevention and treatment.
+Our long-term goal is to develop novel therapeutics and diagnostics for cancer and other human diseases.

 1. Liu C, Kato Y, Zhang Z, Do VM, Yankner BA and He X. beta-Trcp couples beta-catenin phosphorylation-degradation and regulates Xenopus axis formation.
 Proc.
 Natl.
 Acad. of Sci.
 USA 96: 6273-6278, 1999.